Updated 4/2023. Part 1 – It’s Not in Your Head.

 Ever wonder why so many doctors dismiss the pain of people assigned female at birth or make us feel like (or outright tell us!) that our symptoms are all “in our heads”?
 This is part 1 of 4 in our series on the Sex and Gender Bias in Medicine and how it affects people assigned female at birth.
 In this episode, we talk about what this bias is, how it may negatively affect us, and how it may be partially responsible for the long delay in diagnosis for endo patients.
-While seeking treatment, this bias may be one of several that we face due to our intersecting identities.

 CONNECT WITH US!
 INSTAGRAM: @in16yearsofendo

 LIKE OUR SHOW?
 Please rate it or leave a review!

 SUPPORT US by buying us a coffee: https://ko-fi.com/insixteenyears

 —Doing Harm: The Truth About How Bad Medicine and Lazy Science Leave Women Dismissed, Misdiagnosed, and Sick by Maya Dusenbery

 —BLEED: Destroying Myths and Misogyny in Endometriosis by Tracy Lindeman

 —Why medicine often has dangerous side effects for women – Ted Talk by Alyson McGregor, who studies the health of people assigned female at birth.

 –Gender Bias in Medical Research: How It Operates and Why It Matters – General overview of gender and sex bias.

 —Regulations, Guidance, and Reports related to Women’s Health – On the FDA website, it has important developments in US health regulations of people assigned female at birth since the 1960s to present day, including reports you can view.